-Calcium and vitamin D in combination are essential for healthy bones in old age.
-As our parent’s age, their body loses the capability to store enough calcium.
+Calcium and vitamin D, in combination, are essential for healthy bones in old age.
+Unfortunately, as our parents period, their body loses the capability to store enough calcium.
 Dairy and low-calorie seafood are some of the prominent sources of calcium.

 A rich fiber diet keeps the gut healthy and prevents the elderly from constipation and other gut-related problems.
 In addition to fruits and vegetables, whole grains, cereals, and nuts also form good sources of fiber.

 Omega 3 fatty acids are essential for our elderly.
 It helps delay the onset or even age-related macular degeneration (AMD) progression.

 Magnesium is not only crucial for strengthening the immune system.
 But also vital for maintaining strong bones and heart health.
 Many medications our elderly take may interfere with the absorption of magnesium, causing its deficiency to set in.
 Ensure your elderly get enough fruits, vegetables, whole grains, nuts, and beans.

 There are many natural ways to help manage this problem.
 Use the above tips and suggestions to help.
 And talk to your healthcare provider for more advice.
 In addition, several foods lower heart rates as part of an anti-inflammatory diet, especially fiber-rich vegetables and all kinds of fruits, herbs and spices, beans, and legumes.
 Nutrition can play a significant role in better health and reducing many medications.
 Finally, It can be challenging to attend to your loved one with too many drugs, but it’s not impossible.
 With the proper knowledge, you can do this.
 Remember to care for yourself and keep your business going while caregiving.
 I’m here to assist you on this journey; schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
 Also, I can help create a weekly meal plan to help incorporate all of this.